 Raising an eager reader and writer is not as difficult as one thinks.
-The trick is to start early and make the process a fun and exciting one.
+The trick is to start early and make the process fun and exciting.
 Better yet, create it as a bonding moment between you and your child.
 Nothing beats a great time squirming together with your child over a great read or creating that mystery story!

 Here are some secrets to getting it all started!